 Depending on the circumstances, your roof insurance claim may be denied.
 Your claim might also be approved, but your insurer may agree to pay far less than the repair or replacement costs.
 If either one of these scenarios occurs, don't give up just yet!

 As a consumer, you have the right to appeal and dispute your claim (ValuePenguin).
 You can hire a public adjuster to assess the full extent of the damage and then provide a copy of that report to your insurer to appeal your denial or payout amount.

 If your appeal is unsuccessful, you can seek legal support from your trusted attorney to help with the claim processing.
 This might be an expensive route to pursue, but it could be an effective way to get your claim approved.

 If all else fails, consider contacting the Colorado Division of Insurance to file a complaint against your insurer.
 That state agency may investigate your claim, but that doesn't guarantee they'll help turn your claim around.

 Assuming your claim has been submitted and approved, there's only one thing left to do: Repair your roof!

 Now is the time to connect with your trusted roofer to schedule your repairs and to sign your contract.
 Once that's done, your roof will be repaired shortly, and then you'll be reimbursed later by your insurer to cover the costs of your roof restorations.

 Navigate Roofing Insurance Claims In Fort Collins, CO With Ethos

 Since 2006, our roofers at Ethos have been helping homeowners in Fort Collins repair and restore their roofs.
-Throughout plenty of those roofing projects, we've helped homeowners navigate their roofing insurance claims in Fort Collins, CO.
-And we're ready to leverage our industry expertise to your benefit too.
+Throughout plenty of those roofing projects, we've provided homeowners with helpful education and resources to navigate their roofing insurance claims in Fort Collins, CO.
+And we're ready to provide you with that same education for your benefit too.

 Contact Ethos Roofing & Restoration today to schedule your in-depth roof inspection.